To meet the needs of students with learning and thinking differences, colleges offer a

 What specific documentation of disability is required?

 Will documentation need to be updated each year?
 If so, at what cost?

 How easy is it to personalize the help a student gets in this program?

 Does the college have general resources like a writing center and tutoring services?

 How different are the specialized services from those offered to all students?

 What does the office of disabilities services offer, apart from the program?

-Does the staff from the disabilities office or learning center facilitate communication with faculty about my child’s issues?
+Does the staff from the disabilities office or learning center facilitate communication with faculty about a student’s challenges?

-Does my child have the option of transferring out of this program?
+Does a student have the option of transferring out of this program?